harbirb/LabEquipmentManager/README.md

 newUser text fields, and an integer into the upfrontCost text field.
 Click Add New Equipment to submit the new equipment fields and add it to the inventory.
 - You can save the state of my application by entering the main-menu and clicking the "save to file" button.

+# Phase 4: Task 2
+- Thu Dec 01 15:30:39 PST 2022
+- Mass Spectrometer has been added to the lab inventory!
+- Thu Dec 01 15:30:56 PST 2022
+- Status of Mass Spectrometer set to: Out Of Order
+- Thu Dec 01 15:30:57 PST 2022
+- Harbir has been added to the user history of theMass Spectrometer

+- Process finished with exit code 0